top of page

 To add insult to injury, Cassidy learned that even though she had given birth and been denied leave, her husband apparently still qualified for PFL.
 "NY State recognizes that being postpartum is a serious medical condition, and so my husband would be able to claim benefits to care for me."
 When Cassidy asked how that makes any sense, she was told by state lawmakers that "the intention of Paid Family Leave is to care for the serious medical condition of another, not yourself."
 As if when a baby is born still, the physical trauma of pregnancy and birth magically disappear along with all the hopes and dreams a mother has for her child.

-So where does that leave families like Cassidy where the birthing parent is the primary source of income, and single moms, who don't have a partner to fall back on?
+So where does that leave families like Cassidy where the birthing parent is the primary source of income, and single moms like Natasha, who don't have a partner to fall back on?
 Even in Cassidy's case, any benefits her husband qualified for weren't enough to make ends meet.
 "We emptied our savings and maxxed out our credit cards and did what we had to do to safeguard my health," Cassidy explains.
 "But we're going to be digging out of this hole for years, and not every family is lucky enough to be able to do that."

 That was when Cassidy realized she couldn't sit back and allow NY state to continue to victimize other families.
 She reached out to several state legislators and found a champion in Senator Tim Kennedy, who introduced S2175/A2880 to close this dangerous and callous loophole.